data-intellisense/project-sonic-log-prediction/readme_tuning_explained.md

 ## General info
 First, one null model (all predictions are the mean of DTSM) is built.
 Then a simple linear regression model is built as the baseline model.

-Then a gradient boosting model based on xgboost.XGBRegressor(XGB) is built and tested.
+Then a gradient boosting model based on xgboost.XGBRegressor(XGB) is built and tested based on 7 features.

-Then a neural network model(MLP) from sklearn is built and tested.
+Then a neural network model(MLP) from sklearn is built and tested based on 7 features.

 Then XGB and MLP models are tuned using RandomizedSearchCV from sklearn and using two different Bayesian hyperparameters tuning library.

+Then XGB and MLP models are built and tested based on different combination of features.
+This is to address the situation when las input does not include all 7 features.

 ## Baseline model